Canon 1000D vs M6

 |Canon 1100D« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Canon 1100D|

 |Canon 450D« »||Y||-||-||-||-||mini||2.0||-||-||-||Canon 450D|

 It is notable that the M6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1000D does not offer wifi capability.

 So what is the bottom line?
 Which of the two cameras – the Canon 1000D or the Canon M6 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1000D:

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Longer lasting: Can take more shots (500 versus 295) on a single battery charge.

 - More affordable: Was introduced into a lower priced category (42 percent cheaper at launch).